-The Applicant is requesting the Farm Forest designation, which is an "agricultural/forest" designation as referenced in OAR 660-006-0015(2).
-As described by the Applicant, the proposed Farm Forest Plan designation and corresponding FFO zoning would better reflect the topography and predominant forest use of the subject property and assist in the creation and continuance of large and small scale commercial forest operations.
-The proposed FFO zone, which implements the Farm Forest Comprehensive Plan land designation, has an 80-acre minimum parcel size.
+Staff Findings: The applicant is requesting the Farm Forest designation, which is an "agricultural/forest" designation as referenced in OAR 660-006-0015(2).
+As described by the applicant, the proposed Farm Forest Plan designation and corresponding FFO zoning would better reflect the topography and predominant forest use of the subject property and assist in the creation and continuance of large and small scale commercial forest operations.
+The proposed FFO zone, which implements the Farm Forest Comprehensive Plan land designation, has an 80 acre minimum parcel size.
 That is the same as the current EFU zone.
 Consequently, the proposed change would not increase the potential parcel density of the subject property.
 The subject property is currently designated Agriculture on the Comprehensive Plan map.
 As a result, the subject property has already been determined to comply with the PCCP Agriculture Lands' goals and policies.

-In order to determine whether the subject property could comply with the Goals and Policies of the Farm Forest PCCP designation, the Hearings Officer must evaluate whether the subject property can be identified as forest lands.
+In order to determine whether the subject property could comply with the Goals and Policies of the Farm Forest PCCP designation, staff must evaluate whether the subject property can be identified as forest lands.
 OAR 660-006-0005(7) defines "Forest Lands" as follows:

-(7) "Forest lands" as defined in Goal 4 are those lands acknowledged as forest lands, or, in the case of a plan amendment, forest lands shall include:

-- (a) Lands that are suitable for commercial forest uses, including adjacent or nearby lands which are necessary to permit forest operations or practices; and - (b) Other forested lands that maintain soil, air, water and fish and wildlife resources.
+- (7) "Forest lands" as defined in Goal 4 are those lands acknowledged as forest lands, or, in the case of a plan amendment, forest lands shall include: - (a) Lands that are suitable for commercial forest uses, including adjacent or nearby lands which are necessary to permit forest operations or practices; and - (b) Other forested lands that maintain soil, air, water and fish and wildlife resources.

 Based on the NRCS soil data for the subject property listed in Table 2 of this report, at least 90.1% of the subject property contains soils that are considered high value (Class I-IV) and at least 56.1% of the subject property contains soils that are considered productive forestry soils.
 Those soils are capable of annually producing approximately 157 cubic feet of wood fiber per acre.
-The Applicant states that approximately 12.0 acres of the subject property are forested, with a portion of the forested area functioning as a natural watershed for Brush College Creek that helps to maintain the fish and wildlife resources that rely on the creek.
-As demonstrated above, the Applicant has submitted evidence that the subject property has historically been utilized for timber production.
-The Hearings Officer finds that the soil characteristics and the current and historic management practices of the subject property are consistent with the definition of "forest lands" in OAR 660-006-0005(7) and Goal 4.
-The Applicant has provided substantial evidence demonstrating that the subject property is considered forest land.
+The applicant states that approximately 12.0 acres of the subject property are forested, with a portion of the forested area functioning as a natural watershed for Brush College Creek that helps to maintain the fish and wildlife resources that rely on the creek.
+Staff finds that the soil characteristics and the current and historic management practices of the subject property is consistent with the definition of "forest lands" in OAR 660-006-0005(7) and Goal 4.
+The applicant has provided significant evidence demonstrating that the subject property is considered forest land.

-Based on the evidence in the record, the Hearings Officer finds that the Farm Forest Plan designation is appropriate.
+Based on the information submitted by the applicant, staff concurs with the applicant that the Farm Forest Plan designation is appropriate.
 The Farm Forest Plan designation, which would be implemented by the FFO zone, would allow the subject property to be used for an array of both commercial forestry and agricultural purposes.